The role of NGOs in the first (baseline) evaluation procedure

 3. Should NGO reporting cover all aspects of the Convention?

 Whilst the questionnaire adopted by GREVIO may help in structuring NGO reporting to GREVIO, NGOs are not necessarily expected to cover all aspects of the Convention or of GREVIO’s questionnaire.

 NGOs should prioritise and focus as much as possible on the practical implementation of the Convention.
 The information provided should be both concise and precise.
 Reports drawn up by NGOs should contain their views on positive developments and their concerns in their fields of expertise, supported by relevant data and other evidence (detailed data evidence may be appended to reports).

 NGO information received by GREVIO is treated as confidential, unless otherwise decided by GREVIO on request of the NGO concerned.
 The same rule of confidentiality applies to views and information shared with GREVIO’s delegations during country visits.

 By so doing, GREVIO aims to protect its NGO sources and, as a matter of principle, will not indicate NGO sources in relation to its findings.
 Should a particular NGO request that confidentiality be lifted in relation to the information it provided, GREVIO would be free to refer to that NGO as its source if need be, for instance, during its dialogue with the State authorities.

 NGOs are therefore invited to indicate, when transmitting information to GREVIO or speaking to delegations of GREVIO, whether GREVIO can disclose its sources when using such information.

 NGOs are free to publish their own reports and other written information provided to GREVIO or its delegations, preferably in consultation with the Istanbul Convention Secretariat.

-Further advice may be sought from international women’s organisations and networks such as
+Further advice may be sought from international women’s organisations and networks such as:

-How to contact GREVIO or submit information?
+How to contact GREVIO or the Committee of the Parties and submit information?